 What Marketing Channels Will Give You the Most Bang-For-Your-Buck?

-.
+In the world of general contracting, marketing can seem like a black box.
 How do you get more leads?
 What creative should you use?
 Do you need an influencer for a design-build business?
 Where does one even start?
 How can you keep everything within budget?

-This blog will break down the marketing channels that Watermark’s team of experts recommends to maximize
+This blog will break down the marketing channels that

 Organic Channels

 crucial to have an accurate profile that includes a relevant description of your business, updated hours of operation, and photos that show your brand in action.
+This is foundational to local SEO for contractors.
+Optimizing your google business profile for contractors ensures your services, locations, and project photos are crystal clear to searchers.

 Pro tip: Ask satisfied clients to leave detailed reviews mentioning the specific services you provided.
 This helps Google understand exactly what you do best.